xOffline/Valheim-Mods/README.md

 # Valheim Mods

-You will need the attached mods in order to join, I've tried to not go completely overboard but instead included some QoL improvements like shared map progression and item quick slots (All Mods will be listed below)
+You will need the attached mods in order to join, I've tried not to change the core experience much but instead included some QoL improvements like shared map progression and item quick slots (All Mods will be listed below)

 ## Example of included mods
 Valheim Legends is best described by the mod page as it's......big